Beliavsky/OpenAI-Fortran-agent/README.md

 # OpenAI-Fortran-agent
 Python script that uses OpenAI LLMs to create Fortran programs, iterating with compiler error messages until they compile.
 An OpenAI key and credit card are needed.
+I made similar Fortran agents using [Groq Cloud](https://github.com/Beliavsky/Groq-Fortran-agent) and [Google Gemini](https://github.com/Beliavsky/Gemini-Fortran-agent).
 Here is a sample run that cost $0.07.
 The resulting code is saved here as `mix.f90`.

 ```